oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 **Load Balancers, Hostnames , Certificates and Cipher Suites:**

-Use the tab LB-Hostanme-Certs of CD3 Excel to create the following components of Load Balancer:
+Use the tab LB-Hostname-Certs of CD3 Excel to create the following components of Load Balancer:

 Load Balancers
 Hostnames